andreaguba/WD-MidtermProject/readme.md

 - Whats the purpose
 - What are key components
 - What technology used and how it is used

+Guiding Question:
+- The project is about creating a website that showcases the artist similar to a portfolio or a curriculum vitae.
+- The purpose of this project is to showcase the understanding learned in programming as well as implementing design.
+- The key components of my project revovles around the simplicity of the design and the execution of the layout.
+- HTML and CSS is used in creating this website in which both content and design is implemented on their respective files.

 ### Key Components
 <!-- TODO: List of Key Components -->